velis74/django-project-base/docs/source/modules/authentication.rst

   'django_project_base.account.SessionMiddleware',
   ...]

-To enable overridden SessionMiddleware functionality, add parameter "return-type" with value "json".
+To enable project base's SessionMiddleware functionality, add parameter "return-type" with value "json".
 This will return "sessionid" parameter in returned json instead as cookie.
 It will also disable csrf checks.
+See swagger documentation for login for further details.

 Use returned session api in authorization header as token with token type "sessionid" and returned sessionid as credentials.